 Yahoo!
-Inc. ("Yahoo!" or the "Company") is a global Internet communications, commerce, and media company that offers a comprehensive branded network of services to more than 200 million individuals each month worldwide.
+Inc. ("Yahoo!" or the "Company") is a leading global Internet communications, commerce, and media company that offers a comprehensive branded network of services to more than 210 million individuals each month worldwide.
 As the first online navigational guide to the Web, www.yahoo.com is the leading guide in terms of traffic, advertising, household and business user reach.
 Yahoo! is the No. 1 Internet brand globally and reaches the largest audience worldwide.
 The Company also provides online business and premium services designed to enhance the productivity and Web presence of Yahoo!'s clients.
-These services include Corporate Yahoo!, a customized enterprise portal solution; audio and video streaming; store hosting and management; and Web site tools and services.
+These services primarily include Corporate Yahoo!, a customized enterprise portal solution, and broadcasting live and on-demand audio and video events.
 The Company's global Web network includes 24 World properties.
 Yahoo! has offices in Europe, the Asia Pacific, Latin America, Australia, Canada, and the United States, and is headquartered in Sunnyvale, California.
 The Company, a Delaware corporation, commenced operations in 1995.

-In January 2001, the Company completed the acquisition of Kimo.com through the issuance of approximately 2.2 million shares of Yahoo!
+In January 2001, the Company completed the acquisition of Kimo.com, a Taiwanese company, through the issuance of approximately 2.2 million shares of Yahoo!
 Common Stock for a total purchase price of \$135.7 million.
-The purchase price was allocated to the assets acquired, principally goodwill and other intangibles of \$128.9 million which are being amortized on a straight-line basis between two to four years, and liabilities assumed based on their estimated fair values at the date of acquisition.
-The Company is also obligated to make up to \$50 million in future payments contingent on the achievement of certain milestones by the acquired company.
+In August 2001, the purchase agreement was amended.
+The revised purchase price of \$150.7 million was allocated to the assets acquired, principally goodwill and other intangibles of \$147.0 million which are being amortized on a straight-line basis between two to four years, and liabilities assumed based on their estimated fair values at the date of acquisition.
+The Company is also obligated to make up to \$15 million in future payments contingent upon the achievement of certain milestones by the acquired company.
 Such payments will be capitalized as part of the purchase price if and when the milestones are attained.
 Results of operations for Kimo.com for periods prior to the acquisition were not material to the Company and accordingly, pro forma results of operations have not been presented.
-Results of operations for Kimo.com are included with those of the Company for periods subsequent to the acquisition date.
+Results of operations for Kimo.com are included with those of the Company for periods subsequent to January 2001.